octo-technology/OpenTezos/docs/blockchain-basics/introduction.md

 First of all, Bitcoin relies on the Internet, which itself has been relying on _TCP/IP_ since 1974.

-Bitcoin also relies heavily on so-called _Modern Cryptography_, e.g. the Diffie-Hellman protocol (1976), the Merkel Tree (1979) and the RSA (Rivest–Shamir–Adleman) public-key cryptosystem (1977).
+Bitcoin also relies heavily on so-called _Modern Cryptography_, e.g. the Diffie-Hellman protocol (1976, in collaboration with Ralph Merkle), the Merkle Tree (1979), and the RSA (Rivest–Shamir–Adleman) public-key cryptosystem (1977).

 The blocks of data are cryptographically chained with [Cipher Block Chaining (CBC)](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_block_chaining_(CBC)) from 1976, meaning that chains of blocks are actually that old.